c-w/ghp-import/README.md

 Then I stumbled across an interesting looking package called [github-tools][github-tools] that looked almost like what I wanted.
-It was a tad complicated and more involved than I wanted but it gave me an idear.
+It was a tad complicated and more involved than I wanted but it gave me an idea.
 Why not just write a script that can copy a directory to the `gh-pages` branch of the repository.
 This saves me from even having to think about the branch and everything becomes magical.